automotive-grade-linux/docs-agl/docs/sec-blueprint/07-system-hardening.md

   enabled services should be restricted to only those described in the STB’s functional description.

-### Remove or Disable Unnecessary Services, Ports, and Devices
+### Remove or Disable Unnecessary Services, Ports, and Devices.

   Services and utilities that do not have a defined purpose on a system should be removed.
 If removal is not possible, but the service or